higherordinal/FlavorConnect/production/DEPLOYMENT_GUIDE.md

 # FlavorConnect Deployment Guide

-This guide documents the necessary changes when deploying the FlavorConnect application from local development to a live server environment.
+This guide documents the process for deploying the FlavorConnect application from local development to the Bluehost production environment.

-## 1. Path Adjustments
+## 1. Automated Deployment Process

 ### Critical Path Changes